 - Bring some full gasoline canisters especially if you plan on being in the area for a while

 - There isn’t much cell reception out here.
 Be prepared with printed or screen grabbed directions.
 Strangely enough the dirt road parallel to the desert had cell service with verizon, and it’s probably the most signal we got on our Eastern Oregon road trip.

 - Check the weather!
 Rain can make the roads so sticky that even four-wheel drive vehicles will get stuck.

 - Bring plenty of water.

 - Be respectful of your neighbors.
-There is a lot of private land surrounding the desert.
+There is a lot of private land surrounding the desert, especially the west side.